 “That’s where we need to go; it’s a small amount to pay on the bus, and credit is not for everyone,” STL representative Estelle Lacroix told Mobility Payments.
 “And the younger customers, they don’t necessarily have a credit card.
 So debit is a solution for a big portion of the population.”

-While Visa and Mastercard also support debit, the most popular debit card network in Canada is Interac, which has nearly 30 million cardholders (out of a total population of 38 million) and more than 24 million active monthly users, according to an Interac spokesman.
+Interac is by far the most-used debit card in Canada.
+It has nearly 30 million cardholders (out of a total population of 38 million) and more than 24 million active monthly users, according to an Interac spokesman.

 Compass Terminals Require New Chip